-Helping Your Child At Home - Homework
+Helping Your Child at Home - Homework

-Parents are able to support learning at home when helping learners with homework tasks.
-Homework is set for a number of reasons -
+Parents can support learning at home when helping learners with homework tasks.
+Homework is set for several reasons -

-• It develops good habits of self-discipline, leading to good study skills required as children grow older.

-• It provides information for families and carers and provides opportunities for parental involvement

-- It allows practice and consolidation of work done in class - It allows access to a wider range of resources other than those available in school.
+- It develops good habits of self-discipline, leading to good study skills required as children grow older. - It provides information for families and carers and provides opportunities for parental involvement. - It allows practice and consolidation of work done in class. - It allows access to a wider range of resources other than those available in school.